dnc77/dev-mq5/README.md

 # dev-mq5
-This repository hosts a subset of MQL 5 tools to be used for trading with Meta Trader 5.
+This repository hosts a subset of MQL 5 tools which can be used for trading purposes using Metatrader 5.

 **Except as represented in this agreement, all work is provided ​“AS IS”.
 Other than as provided in this agreement, we make no other warranties, express or implied, and hereby disclaim all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.**